librenms/librenms/doc/Installation/Installation-(Debian-Ubuntu).md

 </VirtualHost>
 ```

-If you are running Apache 2.2.18 or higher then change AllowEncodedSlashes to NoDecode
+If you are running Apache 2.2.18 or higher then change `AllowEncodedSlashes On` to `AllowEncodedSlashes NoDecode`

 If you have Apache 2.3 or newer then please add the following line before `AllowOverride All`: